foo123/prism-grammar/api-reference.md

 mode = PrismGrammar.getMode( grammar );
 ```

-This is the main method which transforms a JSON grammar into a syntax-highlighter for Prism.
+This is the main method which transforms a `JSON grammar` into a syntax-highlighter for `Prism`.